palewire/django-postgres-copy/docs/index.rst

     joe,2,2012-01-02
     jane,3,2012-01-03

 A Django model that corresponds to the data might look something like this.
+It should have our custom manager attached.

 .. code-block:: python
+    :emphasize-lines: 2,9

     from django.db import models
+    from postgres_copy import CopyManager

     class Person(models.Model):
         name = models.CharField(max_length=500)
         number = models.IntegerField(null=True)
         dt = models.DateField(null=True)
+        objects = CopyManager()

 If the model hasn't been created in your database, that needs to happen.